MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Experimental Setup

 \subsection{Plan Execution and Evaluation in VirtualHome}

 We evaluated the quality of the generated plans using the VirtualHome simulator~\cite{puig2018virtualhome}.
 We selected six different household tasks, {Read book, Watch TV, Turn on light, Pet cat, Relax on sofa, and Use computer}.
 First, we observed the initial state graph of the environment which represents objects properties and relations before execution.
 We then executed the reference plans from the dataset to collect ground truth goal conditions.
 The difference between the initial and ground truth graphs formed the desired symbolic goal conditions.
 Next, we executed the generated plans and compared the resulting state changes with the goal conditions.
 A plan was considered successful if all goal conditions were met.
-Each task was executed for 65–128 trials using the testing dataset, ensuring that preconditions were satisfied before execution.
-Fig.~\ref{fig:simulation_results} provides a visualization of the generated plans in the VirtualHome simulator.
+In the testing dataset, each task had around 65–128 samples, ensuring that preconditions were satisfied before execution.
+Fig.~\ref{fig:simulation_results} provides a visualization of the generated and executed plans in the VirtualHome simulator.